sjaubain/MAC_Lab01/README.md

 3) the index is 1.5MB before term vectors and 2.8MB after, which is logical since storing more data takes more space.

 ### 3.2 Using different analyzers

+#### whiteSpaceAnalyser:

+This analyzer breaks tokens only at whitespaces.

+a.
+The number of indexed documents and indexed terms:

+Number of documents: 3203
+Number of terms: 34827

+b.
+The number of indexed terms in the summary field: 26821

+c.
+The top 10 frequent terms of the summary field:

+* of
+* the
+* is
+* a
+* and
+* to
+* in
+* for
+* The
+* are

+d.
+The size of the index on disk: 3 MB

+e. indexation time: 1707ms

+#### EnglishAnalyzer:

+This analyzer stems words and removes english common words from the tokens.

+a.
+The number of indexed documents and indexed terms:

+Number of documents: 3203
+Number of terms: 23010

+b.
+The number of indexed terms in the summary field: 16724

+c.
+The top 10 frequent terms of the summary field in the index:

+* us
+* which
+* comput
+* program
+* system
+* present
+* describ
+* paper
+* method
+* can

+d.
+The size of the index on disk: 2.4 MB

+e. indexation time: 1894ms

+#### ShingleAnalyzerWrapper

+This is an analyzer wrapper, so it takes an analyser as parameter to tokenize the content, and then creates n-grams with the tokens, which means adjacent tokens in the content are grouped by n in the index. n must be > 1, because a shingle of size 1 is just a token, the wrapper is not needed in this case.

+#### ShingleAnalyzerWrapper (using StandardAnalyser and shingles of size 2):

+a.
+The number of indexed documents and indexed terms:

+Number of documents: 3203
+Number of terms: 119846

+b.
+The number of indexed terms in the summary field: 100768

+c.
+The top 10 frequent terms of the summary field in the index:

+* the
+* of
+* a
+* is
+* and
+* to
+* in
+* for
+* are
+* of the

+d.
+The size of the index on disk: 6.2MB

+e. indexation time: 3107ms

+#### ShingleAnalyzerWrapper (using StandardAnalyser and shingles of size 3):

+a.
+The number of indexed documents and indexed terms:

+Number of documents: 3203
+Number of terms: 251565

+b.
+The number of indexed terms in the summary field: 218853

+c.
+The top 10 frequent terms of the summary field in the index:

+* the
+* of
+* a
+* is
+* and
+* to
+* in
+* for
+* are
+* of the

+d.
+The size of the index on disk: 10.9MB

+e. indexation time: 9517ms

+#### StopAnalyzer with a custom stop list

+StopAnalyser separates tokens at non-letters, lowercases them and removes stopwords.

+a.
+The number of indexed documents and indexed terms:

+Number of documents: 3203
+Number of terms: 24663

+b.
+The number of indexed terms in the summary field: 18342

+c.
+The top 10 frequent terms of the summary field in the index:

+* system
+* computer
+* paper
+* presented
+* time
+* method
+* program
+* data
+* algorithm
+* discussed

+d.
+The size of the index on disk: 2.3MB

+e. indexation time: 1593ms

+##### conclusions:
+The execution time for the whitespace-, english- and stopAnalyzer are similar, but the english- and stopAnalyzer produces better results and a smaller index by filtering useless words.
+The stopAnalyzer filters more common words than the englishAnalyzer, but the last applies stemming.
+The shingleAnalyzerWrapper is slower and produces bigger indexes, but they can be used to search for semantics, for example searching for film titles.

 ### 3.3 Reading Index